ahmadlabaran/rms/SETUP_GUIDE.md

 2. Review the project documentation in `RMS_PROJECT_DOCUMENTATION.txt`
 3. Contact the developer: ahmadlabaran032@gmail.com

-## 📝 License

-This is an educational project for learning Django and web development.

 ## 👨‍💻 Author

 Ahmad Labaran - Computer Science Student